ahuth/sicp/src/chapter2.md

 `String` provides a bunch of functions which take a string and return something new.
 Just like the authors do.

-In fact, my Elixir experience led me to use this in React projects.
-In [my evolved-salesman one](https://github.com/ahuth/evolved-salesman/blob/495da8ef8487c50d2ec296fcfc74d6d5409aa093/src/utils/chromosome.js), I made heavy use of this.
+In fact, my Elixir experience led me to use this in React projects, such as [my evolved-salesman travelling salesman solver](https://github.com/ahuth/evolved-salesman/blob/495da8ef8487c50d2ec296fcfc74d6d5409aa093/src/utils/chromosome.js).

 An example is: